 As a business coach for wedding pros AND wedding planners, I'm here to tell you marketing to your ideal clients doesn't have to be so hard.

 I know that the marketing industry has made you feel like you need to be all the places and doing all the things.
 I know they have made you feel like if you don't have the kind of clients you want, it's because you're not doing enough.
-As a marketer myself, I both feel like I need to apologize on behalf of my industry AND acknowledge that I fall victim to the lies myself from time to time.
+As a marketer myself, I feel like I need to apologize on behalf of my industry AND acknowledge that I fall victim to the lies myself from time to time.

 I love to get down to the brass tax, and here it is: marketing to your ideal clients doesn't have to be so hard.
 In fact, here's a quick recap of how to speak directly to them: